ligato/docs/docs/tutorials/06_plugin-lookup.md

 !!! note
     Continuation of this tutorial requires the third option, _3: Order dependencies using plugin lookup_, to be completed.

 Now you have two plugins: one dependent on another, and a third top-level starter plugin in `main.go`.
-Your `HelloWorld` plugin calls a simple method `IsCreated`.
+Your HelloWorld plugin calls the `IsCreated` method.
 This method checks if the universe exists.

 However, you should avoid this approach if possible as noted above.

 Let's turn it into something more practical.

-First, in the `HelloUniverse` plugin, remove the `IsCreated()` method together with the `created` flag and its assignment in the `Init()`.
+First, in the HelloUniverse plugin, remove the `IsCreated()` method together with the `created` flag and its assignment in the `Init()`.

 This is how the plugin should look:
 ```go